kevoree/kevoree-eclipse-plugin/KevoreeEclipseUpdateSite/web/Readme.md

 ![KevoreeProjectCreated](KevoreeCRunner.png)

+	6. Step six.
+(Manage the runtime system)

+You can ow open your chrome based browser (http://kwe.braindead.fr/) and manage your application.

-	6. Other stuffs.
+	7. Other stuffs.
 (Builder, preferences page)

 We also provide a specific builder that automatically generate the model when the project changed.